biosustain/polyplot/README.md

 3. Easy integration using pandas
 4. Standard tasks: convert to log-scales, define color limits based on outliers, etc.
 5. Integration with Jupyter

+### Road Map

+* implement basic plotting methods: scatter, bar, histogram, heatmap using bokeh and plot.ly
+* use palettes from palettable
+* automatic outiler detection
+* grids and layouts